-Communicating with your children about family problems or possible changes, should always be one of your first priorities.
+Communicating with your children about family problems or possible changes should always be one of your first priorities.
 A child left in the dark is a frightened child.

-If you need help, look for books at your library or bookstore on family communications, or talk to your child's school counselor about possible approaches.
+If you need help, look for books at your library or bookstore on family communications.
+Your school counselor can also offer advice on possible approaches to difficult issues.
+Or seek out a professional counselor in your area specializing in family issues.

-"Counseling Corner" is provided by the American Counseling Association.
-Comments and questions to ACAcorner@counseling.org or visit the ACA website at www.counseling.org words: 399
+Counseling Corner" is provided by the American Counseling Association.
+Comments and questions to ACAcorner@counseling.org or visit the ACA website at www.counseling.org.

+words: 400